scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

     nothing to commit, working directory clean

-In other words, we have made a change to our local copy of astropy but we have not pushed (transferred) that change to our GitHub account.
+In other words, we have made a change to our local copy of scikit-beam but we have not pushed (transferred) that change to our GitHub account.

 Fix the issue